 “While people in their state of denial of what the human condition actually is typically find his [Bacon’s] work ‘enigmatic’ and ‘obscene’ (The Sydney Morning Herald, 29 Apr.
 1992), there is really no mistaking the agony of the human condition in Bacon’s death-mask-like, twisted, smudged, distorted, trodden-on — alienated — faces, and tortured, contorted, stomach-knotted, arms-pinned, psychologically strangled and imprisoned bodies; consider, for instance, his Study for self-portrait (above, top left).
 It is some recognition of the incredible integrity/honesty of Bacon’s work that in 2013 one of his triptychs sold for $US142.4 million, becoming (at the time) ‘the most expensive work of art ever sold at auction, breaking the previous record, set in May 2012, when a version of Edvard Munch’s The Scream [another exceptionally honest, human-condition-revealing painting shown above on the right] sold for $119.9 million’ (TIME, 25 Nov.
 2013).”
 (See paragraphs 124–125 of FREEDOM.)

-At the other end of the spectrum, however, are those artists who have the astonishing ability to break the hold of our tortured, preoccupied existence and remind us of the beauty of the world — who offer some glimpse of the magic we will be able to fully and properly access when we are no longer trapped behind the “fifty feet of solid concrete” the human condition has wedged “between us and It [our soul]”.
+At the other end of the spectrum, however, are those artists who have the astonishing ability to break the hold of our tortured, preoccupied existence and remind us of the beauty of the world — who offer some glimpse of the magic we will be able to fully and properly access when we are no longer trapped behind the “fifty feet of solid concrete” the human condition has wedged “between us and It [our all-sensitive soul]”.

 “Great art ‘can make the invisible visible’; it can cut a window into our alienated, effectively dead state and bring back into view some of the beauty that our soul has access to.
 After years of developing his skills, Vincent Van Gogh was able to bring out so much beauty that resigned humans looking at his paintings find themselves seeing light and colour as it really exists for possibly the first time in their life: ‘And after Van Gogh?
 Artists changed their ways of seeing…not for the myths, or the high prices, but for the way he opened their eyes’ (Bulletin mag.
 30 Nov.
 1993).”
 (See paragraph 829 of FREEDOM.)